PhilMele/M3Project/README.md

 ## 7. Deployment <a name="deployment"></a>
 ### 7.1 Local Deployment <a name="local-deployment"></a>

+**Project Creation**: The project starts started by creating a folder from VS Code name M3Project.

+Once the folder is created, click on folder to start from sratch.

+**Local Deployment **: To copy this project, you can use git clone from your terminal.

+Go to the terminal and input: git clone https://github.com/PhilMele/M3Project.git in the directory you wish to have the project folder in.

+Using your code editor, such as VS Code, click on open folder and click on the newly created folder.

 ### 7.2 Heroku Deployment <a name="heroku-deployment"></a>
 To setup Heroku:
 * Install Heroku commandline (CLI) (Documentation: https://devcenter.heroku.com/articles/heroku-cli), run: `pip install gunicorn`